ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 PagerDuty
 ------------

 PagerDuty is a fairly straightforward integration.
-First, create an API Key in the `PagerDuty system`_ (this is the token that is given to Ascender) and then create a "Service" which provides an "Integration Key" that will also be given to Ascender.
+First, create an API Key in the `PagerDuty system`_ (this is the token that is given to climber) and then create a "Service" which provides an "Integration Key" that will also be given to climber.
 The other required options are:

 .. _`PagerDuty system`: https://support.pagerduty.com/docs/generating-api-keys

-- API Token: The user must first create an API Key in the PagerDuty system (this is the token that is given to Ascender).
+- API Token: The user must first create an API Key in the PagerDuty system (this is the token that is given to climber).
 - PagerDuty Subdomain: When you sign up for the PagerDuty account, you receive a unique subdomain to communicate with.
 For instance, if you signed up as "testuser", the web dashboard will be at ``testuser.pagerduty.com`` and you will give the API ``testuser`` as the subdomain (not the full domain).
 - API Service/Integration Key
 - Client Identifier: This will be sent along with the alert content to the pagerduty service to help identify the service that is using the api key/service.
 This is helpful if multiple integrations are using the same API key and service.